Warren Correctional Institution

-The Warren Correctional Institution is a prison operated by the Ohio Department of Rehabilitation and Correction in Warren County's Turtlecreek Township in Lebanon, Ohio.
+Warren Correctional Institution is a prison operated by the Ohio Department of Rehabilitation and Correction in Warren County's Turtlecreek Township.
+The postal address states Lebanon, Ohio.

-The prison, which opened in 1989, sits on 45 acres (182,000 m^{2}) of land, part of the purchase made by the state after the closure of the Shaker settlement at Union Village in 1912.
+The prison, which opened in 1989, sits on 45 acre of land, part of the purchase made by the state after the closure of the Shaker settlement at Union Village in 1912.
 It is immediately west of another state prison, the Lebanon Correctional Institution.
 As of 2005, it has a staff of 415 and houses 1,037 inmates, about evenly divided between blacks and whites.
 Most of the inmates are in "close" security, the middle designation in Ohio's system.
 The 2005 budget is $28,249,395 and the annual cost per inmate is $25,378.